Delayed Hawkes birth-death processes: Scaling limit with stretched sojourn times

+to infer that they admit the same scaling limit, being the sum of a Gaussian white noise (contributed by the marks) and a correlated Brownian motion, having the same parameters for both models.
+Heuristically, if we contract time, deviations from the mean from the random excitation functions cancel each other out.
+For the delayed Hawkes process, if sojourn times stay the same, but if we contract time by a factor $T$, the delays are of length $J/T$, hence vanish, as $T\to\infty$.

-A natural follow-up question is whether the difference between two processes belonging to the family of processes having sojourn-time dependent excitation can be made visible in some scaling limit.
-To this end, we consider a univariate unmarked delayed Hawkes process with i.i.d. service requirements $(J_i)_i\in\mathbb N$, which will be compared to its nondelayed counterpart.
-The idea is to consider the compensated process on an interval $[0,T]$ with service times stretched out from $J_i$ to $T^{\alpha}J_i$, for some $\alpha\in[0,1)$, after which we contract time by a factor of $T$, mapping $[0,T]$ onto $[0,1]$.
-After rescaling our counting process by $T^{-1/2}$ and letting $T\to\infty$, we obtain a scaling limit.
-By taking a low degree of sojourn-time stretching, $0\leq\alpha<\frac12$, we obtain the same scaling limit as given by (\ref{SLBacry1})-(\ref{SLBacry2}), while if we set $\alpha=\frac12$, the effect of the delays becomes visible.
-The case $\alpha>\frac12$, which will be discussed in Remark \ref{otheralpha}, is less transparent.
+A natural, subsequent question is whether the difference between two processes belonging to the family of processes having sojourn-time dependent excitation can be made visible in some scaling limit.
+To this end, we consider a univariate unmarked delayed Hawkes process with i.i.d.\ sojourn times $(J_i)_i\in\mathbb N$, which we compare to its nondelayed counterpart.
+The idea is to consider the compensated process on an interval $[0,T]$ with sojourn times stretched out from $J_i$ to $T^{\alpha}J_i$, for some $\alpha\in[0,1)$, after which we contract time by a factor of $T$, mapping $[0,T]$ onto $[0,1]$.
+After rescaling our counting process by $T^{-1/2}$ and letting $T\to\infty$, we obtain a nondegenerate limit.
+By taking a low degree of sojourn-time stretching, $0\leq\alpha<\frac12$, we obtain the same scaling limit as given by (\ref{SLBacry1})--(\ref{SLBacry2}), while if we set $\alpha=\frac12$, the effect of the delays becomes visible.
+The case $\alpha>\frac12$, discussed in Remark~\ref{otheralpha} below, is less transparent.